puddydoo/OoT-Randomizer/README.md

 * `can_jumpslash_except_kokiri`: I put this on one gold skulltula in Spirit Temple because I could jumpslash it with everything else but not Kokiri Sword.
 I'm not sure if this needs to be its own condition really.
 * `can_autojump`: It wasn't until after I wrote all this logic that I found out that Goron Link in fact cannot autojump.
 This condition is currently included only in Gerudo's Fortress.
 Technically this condition wouldn't be entirely meaningless without MM because the Kokiri Boots could be shuffled, but who would want to start with Iron or Hover Boots?
 * `autojump_climb`: Similar to can_climb but only applies to ledges that Link can climb onto from an autojump.
 This also requires `can_autojump` to be true.
 This is separate from `can_climb` because the former instead allows other forms of "jumping" like ground jumps.
 But except in Gerudo's Fortress, no instances of `can_climb` have been replaced with this yet.
+* `shuffle_spirit_hands`: Condition that logically allows the hands of Spirit Temple to be shuffled in ER.
+This is (I think fully) covered in vanilla spirit temple logic including glitched, but MQ is incomplete.

 ### Glitch conditions
 As part of an effort to integrate glitched logic with the regular logic, there must be conditions that enable certain glitches.